keleslab/INCA/README.md

 The corresponding code can be found in 'ExtractVCFInfo.py'.

-Note: Zyg = 1 - Homozygous reference; 2 - Heterozygous; 3 - Unknown; 4 - Homozygous alternative
+Note: Zyg = 0 - Homozygous reference; 1 - Heterozygous; 2 - Unknown; 3 - Homozygous alternative